 Ann who has always been interested in the Knitting Craft developed her skills from traditional hand knitting through to computer aided electronic knitting machines.

-She has worked for many years with computer aided machines specializing on the Pfaff/Passap Electronic knitting machines and has developed her own designs some of which can be seen on this site.
+She has worked for many years with computer aided machines specializing on the Pfaff/Passap knitting machines.
+Ann has developed her own designs some of which can be seen on this site.

-So if you have a knitting challenge talk to Ann she might just be able to help.
+Ann is still keen to support other knitters where it is feasible.
+If you have a knitting challenge, talk to Ann, she might just be able to help.